endurantgames/cosmiclegends/src/classes/kid.md

     During any Hero Phase, either your hero can make a move or your animal partner can make a move -- not both.

+    This is a *Pet* Ability.

 Magical Familiar

 :   *Prerequisite: You must have the __Pet__ class ability.*
-    Whenever you choose a Core Power Word for your Pet, you can choose from the Divine Class Personal Power Words List or the Mage Class Personal Power Words List.
+    Whenever you choose a Core Power Word for your Pet, you can choose from the Divine Class's Personal Power Words List, the Hellspawn Class's Personal Power Words List, or the Mage Class's Personal Power Words List.

     [Divine, Mage]{.crossover .es}
-    These become Core Power
-    Words that you can use for free, each once per Hero Phase, as described in the *Pet* class ability.
+    These become Core Power Words that you can use for free, each once per Hero Phase, as described in the *Pet* class ability.

     If your Magical Familiar is ever killed, they return to life at the end of the next Crisis Countdown, and join you as soon as they can.

+    This is __not__ a *Pet* Ability.

 Alien Pet